 Balancing school, family, financial, and social responsibilities leaves many teens at risk of experiencing complications related to their self-esteem and mental health.
 If you believe mental health concerns might be preventing your teen from living their best life, having a solid treatment experience can open doors your teen never thought possible.

-Why Is It so Hard to Seek Treatment?
+Why Is It So Hard to Seek Treatment?

 According to government statistics, nearly half of all youth ages 8 to 15 with a mental illness receive no treatment.
 Studies have been conducted to determine the reasons for this disparity, and there is no single answer.
 Some reasons have to do with the environment, economics, and other overarching factors.
 In some cases, the mental disorder itself may create conditions that prevent the individual from seeking help.